GUVSWMD

 • neon signs

+Products containing mercury should NOT be thrown in the trash.
+They should be taken to a hazardous waste collection, except for fluorescent bulbs and batteries.
+See "Batteries" and "Bulbs."
 Mercury is harmful to human health and the environment.
 Damage to the nervous system and brain can occur through inhaling mercury vapors or through consumption of contaminated fish or birds.

 FUN FACT: The process of making felt hats used to include compounds containing mercury.
 The over-exposure of mercury led to brain deterioration in the hat makers.
 Hence the expression: "Mad as a hatter."